Approval Date: 2015-07-09

 Gifts to the University shall be reported in a manner consistent with the principles recommended by the Canadian Association of University Business Officers (CAUBO),the Council for the Advancement and Support of Education (CASE), the Canadian Council for the Advancement of Education (CCAE) and the Association of Fundraising Professionals (AFP).
 A gift may be declined if it is not in keeping with the vision, mission and values of the University.
 The authority to decline or return a gift rests with the President who may consult with the Development Advisory Committee, the Vice-Presidents, and others, as appropriate.

-The Office of Alumni Affairs and Development is solely responsible for issuing official charitable tax receipts for the eligible amounts of all charitable gifts received by the University consistent with the requirements of the Canada Income Tax Act, Canada Revenue Agency guidelines and in accordance with procedures established by the University.
+The Office of Development is solely responsible for issuing official charitable tax receipts for the eligible amounts of all charitable gifts received by the University consistent with the requirements of the Canada Income Tax Act, Canada Revenue Agency guidelines and in accordance with procedures established by the University.
 In certain situations, the University may return a gift to the donor.

 All matters relating to donors, gifts and gift activity shall be handled with confidentiality and in accordance with the Access to Information and Protection of Privacy Act, other legislation to which the University is subject and University policies.
 All persons involved in any process related to this policy are expected to maintain confidentiality.